Hypotrichosis

 4. Follow the treatment protocol as directed by your doctor

-Your treatment is tailored to your diagnosis, but may include such remedies as: medications, hair transplants, hair cloning, platelet-rich plasma therapy or stem cell therapy.
+Your treatment is tailored to your diagnosis, but may include such remedies as: medications, hair restoration, hair cloning, platelet-rich plasma therapy or stem cell therapy.
 The cosmetic surgery team embraces revolutionary hair loss treatments for effective hair restoration.

 What Results from Untreated Hypotrichosis?